 - Planning and performing the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 Reasonable assurance is a high level of assurance. - Assessing the risks of material misstatement of the financial statements, whether due to fraud or error.
-Included in that assessment is a consideration of the District's internal control over financial reporting. - Performing appropriate procedures based upon our risk assessment. - Evaluating the appropriateness of the accounting policies used and the reasonableness of significant accounting estimates made by management. - Forming and expressing an opinion based on our audit about whether the financial statements prepared by management, with the oversight of the Milwaukee Board of School Directors: - Are free from material misstatement - Present fairly, in all material respects and in accordance with accounting principles generally accepted in the United States of America - Performing tests related to compliance with certain provisions of laws, regulations, contracts and grants, as required by Government Auditing Standards - Considering internal control over compliance with requirements that could have a direct and material effect on major federal and major state programs to design tests of both controls and compliance with identified requirements - Forming and expressing an opinion based on our audit in accordance with OMB's Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance) and State Single Audit Guidelines about the entity's compliance with requirements described in the OMB Compliance Supplement and State Single Audit Guidelines that could have a direct and material effect on each of its major federal and state programs.
+Included in that assessment is a consideration of the District's internal control over financial reporting. - Performing appropriate procedures based upon our risk assessment. - Evaluating the appropriateness of the accounting policies used and the reasonableness of significant accounting estimates made by management. - Forming and expressing an opinion based on our audit about whether the financial statements prepared by management, with the oversight of the Milwaukee Board of School Directors: - Are free from material misstatement - Present fairly, in all material respects and in accordance with accounting principles generally accepted in the United States of America - Performing tests related to compliance with certain provisions of laws, regulations, contracts and grants, as required by Government Auditing Standards - Considering internal control over compliance with requirements that could have a direct and material effect on major federal and major state programs to design tests of both controls and compliance with identified requirements - Forming and expressing an opinion based on our audit in accordance with OMB's Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance) and State Single Audit Guidelines about the entity's compliance with requirements described in the OMB Compliance Supplement and State Single Audit Guidelines that could have a direct and material effect on each of its major federal and state programs. - Our audit does not relieve management or the Milwaukee Board of School Directors of their responsibilities.

-We are also required to communicate significant matters related to our audit that are relevant to the responsibilities of the Milwaukee Board of School Directors, including:
+We are also required to communicate significant matters related to our audit that are relevant to the responsibilities of the Milwaukee Board of School Director's, including:

+- Internal control matters

 - Qualitative aspects of the District's accounting practice including policies, accounting estimates and financial statement disclosures

+- Significant unusual transactions

 - Significant difficulties encountered

 - Disagreements with management

+- Circumstances that affect the form and content of the auditors' report

+- Audit consultations outside the engagement team

 - Corrected and uncorrected misstatements

-- Internal control matters

-- Significant estimates

-- Other findings or issues arising from the audit
+- Other audit findings or issues